GPCRmd/gpcrmd-docs/source/tools.rst

 Tools
 =====

-The tools system is all the options found on the `Tools` block:
+The tools system englobe all the options found on the `Tools` block:

 .. toctree::
   :caption: Contents: